tkent/terraform-az-common-rg-example/README.md

 ### Why bother with this module?
 Resource Groups are simple!

-That's right!
+That's certainly right.
 However, the tags on resource groups may need to be tightly controlled depending on the policies defined for an organization.
-This provides and example of how somebody could...
+This provides an example of how somebody could:

 1. Control the minimum set of tags associated with a resource group in a module.
    Avoiding "I didn't know I needed _that_ tag" problem.